The Coalgebraic Structure of Cell Complexes: The universal property

-\begin{prop} For any awfs $(L,R)$ and functor $F\from\cat{J}\to\map{L}{}$ over $\toparr$, there is a unique $F'\from\cellcx\to\map{L}{}$ which satisfies $F=F'\circ\eta$ and preserves composition. \end{prop} \begin{proof} What can we say about such a map?
+\begin{prop} For any awfs $(L,R)$ and functor $F\from\cat{J}\to\map{L}{}$ over $\toparr$, there is a unique $F'\from\cellcx\to\map{L}{}$ over $\toparr$ which satisfies $F=F'\circ\eta$ and preserves composition. \end{prop} \begin{proof} What can we say about such a map?
 Firstly, it automatically preserves colimits; this follows from a standard argument, based on the fact that the forgetful functors are conservative and preserve colimits themselves.
 Secondly, we claim that it automatically preserves pushforwards, meaning that for any cell complex $(f,\alpha)$ and appropriate $g$, we have $F'(g_*f,g_*\alpha)=g_*F'(f,\alpha)$.
 Since $(g,f_*g)$ is a the underlying map of a cell complex morphism, by functoriality of $F'$ it is a morphism of coalgebras for $L$.
-This means that $F'(g_*\alpha)\circ f_*g=M(g,f_*g)\circ F'\alpha$, and we know the latter is $g_*(F'\alpha)\circ f_*g$; this shows the two morphisms $B\to M(g_*f)$ are equal, and it is trivial to show the two morphisms $C\to M(g_*f)$ are equal, so by the pushout property, the two left map structures are equal.
+This means that $F'(g_*\alpha)\circ f_*g=M(g,f_*g)\circ F'\alpha$, and we know the latter is $g_*(F'\alpha)\circ f_*g$; this shows the two morphisms from the codomain of $f$ to $M(g_*f)$ are equal.
+It is trivial to show the two morphisms from the codomain of $g$ to $M(g_*f)$ are equal, so by the pushout property, the two left map structures are equal.

 These properties allow us to see that for any stratum $(X,S)$, the image $F'(X,S)$ is determined entirely, since a stratum is just a pushforward of a coproduct of objects of $\cat{J}$, and $F'$ must take the objects of $\cat{J}$, considered as cell complexes, to their images under $F$.
 Furthermore, any cell complex is the composite of all its strata; thus if $F'$ is to preserve composition it will be determined completely by $F$.
 So we have essentially constructed a single possible candidate $F'$; now we must check that it preserves all composites, not just the ones given by proper connected sequences of strata.
-But using Lemma \ref{lem:assoc} and Lemma \ref{lem:stacking}, we can take any composite of cell complexes and move the individual cells between strata without effecting the image of the composite under $F'$; therefore $F'$ does indeed preserve composition and we are done. \end{proof}
+But using Lemma~\ref{lem:assoc} and Lemma~\ref{lem:stacking}, we can take any composite of cell complexes and move the individual cells between strata without effecting the image of the composite under $F'$; therefore $F'$ does indeed preserve composition and we are done. \end{proof}